siglens/siglens-docs/docs/spl-docs/streamstats-command.md

 #### stats-agg-term
 **Syntax:** `<stats-func>(<input-field-name>) [AS <output-field-name>]`\
 **Description:** \
-A statistical function can be applied to an `eval` expression or a field.\
+A statistical aggregation function.
+This function can be applied to an `eval` expression, or to a single field.\
 Use the `AS` clause to assign the result to a new field with a name you choose.\
 Multiple `stats-agg-term` clauses can be used to calculate different statistics in a single `streamstats` command.